owen-ian/owen-ian/README.md

 </div>

-# About me.
+# About me
-🔹 Software engineering student, focused on data science, mathematics, resource management, and low-level languages.
+- 🔹 Software engineering student, focused on data science, mathematics, resource management, and low-level languages.
-🔹 I seek to apply my knowledge to solve complex problems and contribute to technological advancement.
+- 🔹 I seek to apply my knowledge to solve complex problems and contribute to technological advancement.
-🔹 Speak Spanish (native of Argentina), Portuguese, and English.
+- 🔹 Speak Spanish (native of Argentina), Portuguese, and English.

 # 🤓 Technologies i use.
 #### Web Developer